 This beautiful building was declared a National Historical and Artistic Monument in June 1973.

-Although we already discussed this in the post about the gargoyles on the La Loge de Mer in Perpignan, I’ll remind you that research on the gryphon tells us that it’s a mythical creature, half eagle and half lion.
+Although we already discussed this in the post about the gargoyles on the La Loge de Mer in Perpignan, we’ll remind you that research on the griffin tells us that it’s a mythical creature, half eagle and half lion.
 Its depiction dates back to Antiquity (Babylon, Persia, Ancient India).
 Pliny (1st century) says they were originally from the land of the Scythians (northern Russia) and Aeschylus (6th-5th century B.C.) says they were from Ethiopia.
 Their two halves grant them all the attributes of the lion (king of the land) and the eagle (queen of the air).
 History tells us that in in Greece and Rome they were regarded as tomb guardians; for the Greeks they were also an animal of light, and this is why they’re sometimes shown sitting at the feet of statues of Apollo.
-In Christian symbolism, the fact that the gryphon embodied both natures (the eagle and the lion) makes it one of the best emblems of the dual nature of Christ: the eagle’s bust represents the divinity of the Saviour and the lion’s body represents his humanity.
-The gryphon is also a symbol of wisdom and guardian of treasures, especially of emeralds.
-In terms of its negative powers, the gryphon was often used to represent Satan because of its raptor’s beak and its predator’s claws; some medieval authors also link it with the devil for its cruelty and destructive power.
+In Christian symbolism, the fact that the griffin embodied both natures (the eagle and the lion) makes it one of the best emblems of the dual nature of Christ: the eagle’s bust represents the divinity of the Saviour and the lion’s body represents his humanity.
+The griffin is also a symbol of wisdom and guardian of treasures, especially of emeralds.
+In terms of its negative powers, the griffin was often used to represent Satan because of its raptor’s beak and its predator’s claws; some medieval authors also link it with the devil for its cruelty and destructive power.
 Saint Isidore (6th-7th century) says: “They are terribly dangerous for horses.
 They also tear apart any men they happen to see”.

 Bibliography consulted